-Shae was serving as a camp follower with Lord Tywin Lannister's army, when Bronn brought her to Tyrion, who was looking for a female companion before the Battle.
-Tyrion slept with her both before and after the battle, took a liking to her and decided to take her with him to King's Landing despite his father's explicit command not to take the whore to court.
+Shae is serving as a camp follower with Lord Tywin Lannister's army, when Bronn brings her to Tyrion Lannister, who is looking for a female companion before the Battle of the Green Fork.
+Tyrion sleeps with her both before and after the battle, taking a liking to her, and he decides to take her with him to King's Landing despite his father Tywin's explicit command not to take the whore to court.

 A Clash of Kings

-Upon arrival in King's Landing, Shae was set up at a house in the city, Since Tyrion could not bring her to court, already defying his father in bringing her to King's Landing.
-Tyrion makes frequent use of Shae's services, relegating her to a role as his exclusive companion, and finds his feelings for her are very strong.
-Tyrion believes that he has finally gotten over his first wife, and the need for whoring,
+Upon arrival in King's Landing, Shae is set up at a house in the city.
+Tyrion cannot bring her to court, already defying his father in bringing her to the capital.
+Tyrion makes frequent use of Shae's services, relegating her to a role as his exclusive companion, and he finds his feelings for her are very strong.
+Tyrion believes that he has finally gotten over his first wife, Tysha, and his need for whoring:

 |“||I'm free of Tysha now.
 She's haunted me half my life, but I don't need her any more, no more than I need Alayaya or Dancy or Marei, or the hundreds like them I've bedded with over the years.
 I have Shae now.
 Shae.||”|

-With the approach of Stannis Baratheon's army and the breaking out of several riots in the city, Tyrion came to fear for her safety and moves her to the Red Keep, finding her a cover job as a maid of Lollys Stokeworth, while he continues to see her.
+With the approach of Stannis Baratheon's army and the breaking out of several riots in the city, Tyrion comes to fear for Shae's safety and moves her to the Red Keep, finding her a cover job as a maid of Lollys Stokeworth, while he continues to see her.

 A Storm of Swords

-After Tyrion was married to Sansa Stark, Shae was made a maid of Sansa's so that she could continue to be close to Tyrion.
-Tyrion was worried about her safety, however, and is torn between sending her away and marrying her off in order to avoid Cersei's suspicions.
+After Tyrion is married to Sansa Stark, Shae is made a maid of Sansa's so that she can continue to be close to Tyrion.
+Tyrion is worried about her safety, however, and is torn between sending her away and marrying her off in order to avoid Queen Cersei Lannister's suspicions.
 Eventually he decides to arrange a marriage between Shae and Ser Tallad.
-Before he can act, however, Tyrion is charged with murdering King Joffrey.
+Before he can act, however, Tyrion is charged with murdering King Joffrey Baratheon.

-During Tyrion's trial, Shae betrays Tyrion by lying that he conspired with Sansa to murder King Joffrey and Lord Tywin, revealing the full and intimate details of their affair - including her pet name for him as her "Giant of Lannister"; in exchange for her testimony Cersei Lannister offered her a manse in King's Landing and a knight to wed.
+During Tyrion's trial, Shae betrays Tyrion by lying that he conspired with Sansa to murder King Joffrey and Lord Tywin, revealing the full and intimate details of their affair - including her pet name for him as her "Giant of Lannister".
+In exchange for her testimony Cersei offered her a manse in King's Landing and a knight to wed.

-Shae was in Lord Tywin's bed when Tyrion arrived in Tywin's chambers, after his escape from the Black Cells.
+Shae is in Lord Tywin's bed when Tyrion arrived in Tywin's chambers, after his escape from the black cells.
 He strangles her to death with his father's golden chain of office.

 A Feast for Crows

-Her body was discovered in the bed where Tyrion had left her.
-Cersei ordered the disposal of her corpse to be handled by the Kettleblacks and that her presence in the chambers of the Hand of the King be kept secret.
+Shae's body is discovered in the bed where Tyrion had left her.
+Cersei orders the disposal of her corpse to be handled by the Kettleblacks and that her presence in the chambers of the Hand of the King be kept secret.

 Quotes by Shae